-While the heartwood (also referred to as Duramen) is the central core, sapwood is the outer part of the tree trunk.
+Although the two parts of the same tree, the heartwood (also referred to as Duramen) is the central core, whereas sapwood is the outer part of the tree trunk.

 Heartwood, on the other hand, acts as a supportive spine of a tree which helps in making them stand for long – no matter how adverse the external conditions are.